Sas-Sergiu/More-Projects/README.md

 3.JS Animated Gallery		-Experimenting with anime.js pictures.
 4.Form Project			-Experimenting with parsley making a bit of a complex form.

-These are some other projects ive done to keep practicing and learning new skills.
+These are some other projects I have done to keep practicing and learning new skills.